In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Where to Eat the Best Tacos Al Pastor in Mexico City

-Taquerias serving tacos al pastor can be found all over Mexico City.
+Taquerias serving tacos al pastor can be found all over the city.
 Look for busy ones filled with locals and take your place in line.
-The following are three of our favorites in the Roma neighborhood.
+The following are three of our favorite taco spots in the Roma neighborhood:

 Address: Intersection Calle Colima & Merica, near Sumesa, Roma Norte